 Like the darkness of a forest, we may all fear that secret place within ourselves that we see as unsafe, unknowable, and unlovable.
 We avoid looking altogether.
 We may disguise, suppress, and bury.

 We might similarly resist vulnerability in relationships.
 We hold ourselves back and close ourselves off.
 We do this because allowing others in leaves us vulnerable.

 As with the forest, entering that uncertain territory holds risks but also abundant rewards.
 When we stop hiding, we can truly know ourselves.
 When we are vulnerable with others, we can also find true connection.
 Only then can we reveal the good within us and appreciate the good in others.

-For me, nature has allowed me to find a center and teaches me about my relationship with myself and others.
+For me, nature has allowed me to find a center and teaches me about being human.
 What are your experiences with perfectionism, gratitude, compassion, and the like?
 Where do you find your center?